ivanp81/microservices/README.md

 - http://localhost:8082 - Advertise-search microservice
 - http://localhost:15672 - RabbitMq management (default login/password: guest/guest)

-# Conclusion
+# Feedback welcome
-As this project is a work in progress, further extension of the system could be:
-- Add a security system (e.g. Oauth2)
-- Decide the Cloud infrastructure where run the project
-- Integrate the build and testing step in a pipeline
+As this is a proof-of-concept mistake and miserunderstunding are possible.
+Every type of feedback is welcome to improve it.